-- Enter in Column A your income as it appears on your federal return; and - Enter in Column B the portion of your income that is subject to Indiana income tax.
+- Enter in Column A your income and adjustments as they appear on your federal return; and - Enter in Column B the portion of your income and adjustments that is subject to Indiana income tax.

 Lines 1 and 2 - Wages, Salaries, Tips, Etc.